 If you are not aware of trailing twelve-month values when new reports come, you could be left holding a stock that nobody wants and get a loss.
 Consequently, we are going to cover the most famous TTM metrics:

 TTM Revenue: Consists of the sum of the revenue reported on the last four quarters.
-Useful to keep an eye on, so you can constantly update your sales-related valuation metrics like the price to sales ratio.
+Useful to keep an eye on, so you can constantly update your sales-related valuation metric in the price to sales ratio calculator.

 TTM EPS: Includes the last four quarter reported earnings per share.
 Once having the TTM EPS, you will be able to compare year over year to analyze its growth.